stouffer/EvoGeoModules/manuscript/manuscript.md

-the literature on host-parasite interactions assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@guim07; @mora10]; that is, the ecological constraints emerge from the evolutionary conservatism.
+the literature on host-parasite interactions assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@guim07; @mora10]; that is, the ecological constraints emerge from evolutionary conservatism.
 Using a weighted Pearson's correlation between the interaction frequency, interaction contribution to co-phylogenetic matching, and the number of observations of each interaction as the weight, we observe that this is marginally true ($\rho \approx -0.11$. $t \approx -5.09$ with weights; $\rho \approx -0.10$,
-$t \approx -4.6$ without; both significant at $\alpha = 0.05$).
-Results are presented in Fig. 3.
+$t \approx -4.6$ without; both significant at $\alpha = 0.05$; \autoref{consistency}).
 Recall that the *negative* correlation here arises from the fact that high interaction-level values in PACo means *low* contribution to co-phylogenetic signal.
-Nevertheless, this result ought to be tempered by the fact that the $R^2$ of both regressions is close to $0.01$.
+Nevertheless, the significance of this result ought to be tempered by the fact that the $R^2$ of both regressions is close to $0.01$.
 Consequently, the association between spatial consistency and contribution to co-phylogenetic signal, while statistically significant, explains so little variance of either quantities that it is likely of negligible biological importance.
-This implies that the spatial consistency of an interaction does not reflect its evolutionary past, but rather (possibly) extant ecological processes.
+This implies that the spatial consistency of an interaction does not necessarily reflect its evolutionary past, but rather (possibly) extant ecological processes.

 ## The contribution of interactions to co-phylogenetic matching is consistent across scales